Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

+The expressions above (Eqs. \eqref{eq:Edot} and \eqref{eq:Ldot}) indicate that a nonzero energy and angular momentum flux implies the energy and angular momentum of a bound orbit must change over time, although implicitly through the orbital parameters $(L,E)\rightarrow(L(p(t),e(t)),E(p(t),e(t)))$.
 The flux of energy and angular momentum will cause the orbital trajectory to evolve continuously, resulting in a dynamic orbit characterized by time-dependent orbital parameters.
-Given that we have defined the bound orbits as ellipses (equation \eqref{eq:radialeq}), long-term secular changes \cite{maggiore2008gravitational} in the orbital parameters will manifest as an evolving ellipse, or an osculating orbit.
+Given that we have defined the bound orbits as ellipses (Eq. \eqref{eq:radialeq}), long-term secular changes \cite{maggiore2008gravitational} in the orbital parameters will manifest as an evolving ellipse, or an osculating orbit.

 We now outline the derivation for the orbital evolution equations.
 To begin, we observe that the time derivatives of energy and angular momentum can be directly related to time derivatives of the orbital elements,